 - To check loose connections in electrical installation to prevent sparks.

 - Clean cotton fluff on a weekly basis.

-- All motors should be totally enclose type.
+- All motors should be totally enclosed type.

-- Preventive maintenance of hydraulic system of press to avoid pipe bursting.
+- Preventive maintenance of the hydraulic system of press to avoid pipe bursting.

 - Sugar cane is brought to the factory by truck tractors or bullock carts.